vmleon/oci-multiplayer-old/livelabs/hol/ci/ci.md

 9. Copy the `Released:` path for this one as well; store it in a text document.

+## Task 3A: Deploy to Container Instances

+Now to grab just a few more pieces of information and launch the Container Instances resource.

+1. You may either navigate the OCI console to locate the OCID of your subnet, or run the following CLI command.
+Copy the Subnet OCID to a text file.

-## Task 3: Deploy to Container Instances
+## (Optional) Task 3B: Deploy to Container Instances (command line)

 Now to grab just a few more pieces of information and launch the Container Instances resource.